Sainz takes Dakar lead after 33rd career stage win - The Observers - France 24

 Neom (Saudi Arabia) (AFP)

-Spain's two-time champion Carlos Sainz, driving a Mini, shot into the overall lead after winning Tuesday's third stage of the Dakar Rally, his 33rd stage victory in the race being held this year in Saudi Arabia.
+Spain's two-time champion Carlos Sainz, driving a Mini, shot into the overall lead of the Dakar Rally after winning Tuesday's third stage, his 33rd stage victory in the race being held this year in Saudi Arabia.

-Sainz clocked 3hr 48.01sec around the loop-shaped 489km route setting out from the future megalopolis of Neom, in the north of the kingdom close to the Jordanian border.
+Sainz clocked 3hr 48.01sec around the loop-shaped 427km route setting out from the future megalopolis of Neom, in the north of the kingdom close to the Jordanian border.

+"P1 in stage P1 overall!!
+Great day with @LucasCruz74 in the desert!!"
+Sainz tweeted, crediting his co-driver Cruz with having "nailed the navigation".

 After struggling Monday, Attiyah's teammate and ex-Formula One driver Fernando Alonso came in fifth.

-Overnight leader Orlando Terranova of Argentina and second stage winner Giniel de Villiers both trailed in behind Sainz.
+Overnight leader Orlando Terranova of Argentina and second stage winner Giniel de Villiers of South Africa both trailed in behind Sainz.

 Mini's Terranova not only lost the lead in the general standings but finished 12:52 behind the stage winner, while De Villiers was 16:21 off the pace in his Toyota.